Yeti opens 2nd namesake shop in U.S. Friday in Charleston; new Cainhoy pizzeria on way

 Premium cooler maker and retailer Yeti sells its upscale products in several retailers across Charleston, but it operates just one signature store in its home base of Austin, Texas.

-On Friday, the upscale product provider will launch its second namesake shop in the nation — in downtown Charleston.
+On Friday, the upscale product provider will launch its second namesake shop — in downtown Charleston.

 The 5,000-square-foot space that once housed a bookstore at 360 King St. will now offer an assortment of coolers in all shapes, sizes and prices along with drinkware and outdoor living accessories, all just around the corner from the College of Charleston.